 Luckily, creating one PDF from your screenshots is not too difficult.
 Native macOS apps, certain third-party websites, and many cloud services allow you to quickly get your PDF file.
 The following sections will give you a detailed guide on how to combine multiple screenshots into a single PDF file on various devices.

 As there are no native tools to create a PDF from screenshots on a PC, Windows users need to resort to third-party apps or online services.

-This method yields somewhat different results than the previous, but you still get to combine screenshots into one PDF.
-Open a new Google document and drag and drop your screenshots onto the page.
-Here you can resize the images and get two or more to fit on one page.
+This method yields somewhat different results than the previous, but you still get to combine screenshots into one PDF. ]

-The PDF file puts screenshots against a white document background, whereas the background may appear black or graphite with most other methods.
+If you need the PDF for a presentation or a business meeting, the Google Docs method is great because you can also add annotations to your screenshots.
+Also, this method puts screenshots against a white document background, whereas the background may appear black or graphite with most other methods.
 However, this is only a matter of aesthetics and it doesn’t make any difference to the actual file format or its quality.

 Quick Actions were introduced with macOS 10.14 (Mojave) and they are designed to help you make quick changes to files.
 There is no need to access an app in order to alter files and this feature works with documents, images, and most other file types on your Mac.
-To combine screenshots into one PDF, locate the image files you’d like to add and select all of them.
+To combine screenshots into one PDF:

+- Locate the image files you’d like to add and select all of them.
 You can bulk select with your mouse/trackpad or click on the screenshots while holding the Cmd key.

-Right-click on one of the selected screenshots (two-finger tap on the trackpad) and navigate to
+- Right-click on one of the selected screenshots (two-finger tap on the trackpad) and navigate to